Water-based finishes, such as chalk paint, are sealed to reinforce and protect them from scratch marks and water damage. So, how to seal chalk paint?

 - Saves time – Instead of touching up an unsealed finish, the sealer protects it so it will last longer.
 This means you don’t have to touch it up so often.

-The chalk paint coating must fully cure before sealing; this takes between 1-7 days.
+The chalk paint coating must fully dry (cure) for 1-7 days before sealing.
 This gives the solvent (water) enough time to evaporate, and the particles enough time to harden and become compact enough.

 If you seal too soon, you will ruin the finish.
 That’s because all sealants are water-resistant, so if the solvent hasn’t still evaporated from the coating, it will get trapped between the paint and sealant coating.
 The solvent won’t allow any of the finishes to dry; this creates a sticky finish.